RedSkuII/HM-Resource-Tracker/README.md

 # Resource Tracker

 A comprehensive resource management and tracking portal with Discord authentication and role-based access control.
 Perfect for gaming communities, organizations, and teams that need to track shared resources, inventory, or assets.

-It was designed for Dune Awakening, but technically this could be used to track anything.
-Currently the only auth is Discord and it works with a TursoDB (Which you can get for free) but in the future maybe we can add more database types.
+Originally designed for Dune Awakening guilds, but can be adapted to track any type of resources.
+Supports **multiple Discord servers** with **multiple in-game guilds** per server, making it perfect for large gaming communities managing resources across different games or factions.

-I originall made this for [https://www.silverorder.org)](https://www.silverorder.org) there shouldn't be any references to that, but if there is feel free to submit a PR to fix them.
+Built for [https://www.silverorder.org](https://www.silverorder.org) - if you find any references to it, feel free to submit a PR to fix them.

-Honestly I leave this project in the hands of the open source community, if you can build it and it works, I'll approve the pull request 🙏
+This project is open to the community - if you can build it and it works, pull requests are welcome! 🙏

-If you like what i did feel free to
+If you like what I did, feel free to

 [![Buy Me A Coffee](https://img.buymeacoffee.com/button-api/?text=Buy+me+a+coffee&emoji=☕&slug=yetty&button_colour=FFDD00&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=ffffff)](https://www.buymeacoffee.com/yetty)